Fix Windows 10 Error Code 0xc0000098 (7 Proven Methods)

 sfc /scannowand press Enter. - Wait for the scan to complete and restart.

-In our testing, SFC found and repaired 3 corrupted system files on a Windows 10 PC.
-The scan took about 15 minutes.
+In our testing, we found that SFC repaired the corrupted system files on a Windows 10 PC.
 According to Microsoft’s SFC documentation, SFC replaces corrupted files with cached copies from the Windows component store.

 #Method 5: Perform System Restore